aaaqnes/Capstone-Bangkit/README.md

 # Capstone-Bangkit
-Berwisata, Bangkit 2023 Final Capstone Project
+# Berwisata Bangkit 2023 Final Capstone Project
 An application to make your entertainment more enjoyable

 Team ID : B21-: C23-PS035